Pokemon UNITE

 3. Any Pokemon not shown here are still under investigation.

 Venusaur only has two playstyles, deal high-burst damage from afar with Solar Beam or diving into fights with Petal Dance and Giga Drain.
-Pokemon with high durability and high burst damage are the best counters against Venusaur.
+Pokemon with high burst damage are the best counters against Venusaur.

 Best Counters